 Highlighting using JS – Option 2

-The above piece of JS code will highlight the search terms with the terms that are stored in hls_query variable.
-Except for this, it is purely client side.
+The above piece of JS code will highlight the search terms with the terms that are stored in the hls_query variable.
+Except for this, it is purely client-side.
 This piece of JS can be added either through the headers.php file or any other preferred way.

 How to get the search query on the target page?

 There are again two ways for this.
 If the highlight is intended only for search results page, as in the php section, you can use get_search_query() function and put them into a script tag to make it accessible in the JS world.